madhukumarseshadri/talkweb3/README.md

 ## Talksql

-Get your sql work done quikcly.
+Get your sql work done quickly.
 It is not needed to get examples app running.

 Example python script,